How to Find Water in the Desert

 Prickly Pear CactusThe truth is that most cacti contain acids and alkaloids that make them practically useless as a form of water source.

 However, the reason we have included cactus water here is that there are two specific types of cactus that can provide hydration with a relative degree of safety, the prickly pear and the fishhook barrel (Ferocactus wislizeni).
-Neither of these cactI are particularly pleasant when eaten raw but they will not have the seriously detrimental effects experienced by eating/drinking the juice from a alkaloid heavy cactus.
+Neither of these cacti are particularly pleasant when eaten raw but they will not have the seriously detrimental effects experienced by eating/drinking the juice from a alkaloid heavy cactus.

 Cactus fruits such as those of the prickly pear are the best better for hydration purposes and are a cooked staple in some parts of the world, mainly the countries of Central America.